If you love peanut butter cookies and quick, easy recipes, you'll go crazy over these crisp, buttery, One-Bowl Reese's Peanut Butter Cookies!

 - 1 cup roughly chopped Reese’s peanut butter cups 18-20 miniature cups, about 6 ounces

-Preheat oven to 350˚F degrees.
+Preheat the oven to 350˚F degrees.
 Line two sheet pans with parchment paper for easy cleanup.

 Place butter in a microwave-safe bowl and microwave on high for 25-30 seconds.
 Butter should be only partially melted (see pic above).

 Add sugars and egg and stir well.
-Add peanut butter and vanilla, stir until smooth.
+Add peanut butter and vanilla, and stir until smooth.